atanu2110/city-service/README.md

-# Sample REST CRUD API with Spring Boot, H2, and JPA
+# City-Service API with Spring Boot, H2, and JPA

 #### Prerequisite